tiffanymonroe/wdi-remote-gizmo/unit_1/w01d01/student_labs/afternoon_lab.md

 <br>

-**NOTE:** You should not need to see the 'correct answers' for these loops.
+**NOTE:** You should not need to see the 'correct answers' in this markdown for these loops.
 Either they work, or they don't. **Test** them thoroughly to make sure they are giving you the desired output.

 <br>
 <hr>